 | WiFi |

 It is notable that the SX420 offers wifi support, while the N Digital does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Contax N Digital (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the N Digital has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the N Digital from Contax.
+Both the SX420 and the N Digital have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the N Digital does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Contax websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX420 or the Contax N Digital – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot SX420 IS:

 - More detail: Offers more megapixels (19.9 vs 6.1MP) with a 77% higher linear resolution.